 Several Portland museums have free days.
 If you plan your visit to Portland carefully, you may get to explore several museums for free.
 Portland Art Museum is free the fourth Thursday of the month, from 5 p.m. to 8 p.m.

 No, the books aren’t free at Powell’s City of Books, but the experience is.
 Powell’s is the largest used bookstore in the world.
 It occupies a full city block.
 How big is Powell’s?
 Big enough that they host free tours every Sunday at 10 a.m.
 It also boasts a coffee shop, and yes, you can take books in there to read.

 The International Rose Test Garden, which introduces and tests new varieties of roses, is the oldest and largest garden of its kind in the country.
 Each year the city of Portland awards one new variety the “Gold Medal,” and that rose is added to the Gold Medal Garden.
 Admission is always free, and free tours are offered several times a week.

 You’ll find several monthly gallery walks in art districts around Portland.
-The longest-running of the gallery walks is First Thursday in the Pearl.
+The longest-running of the gallery walks is First Thursday Street Gallery.
 Galleries often schedule exhibit openings and receptions during the walks.
 The First Friday Art Walk at the East side Arts District takes place on the first Friday evening of every month from 6-9 p.m.

 Portland’s Living Room